 Can I get out of all of my classes?

 Up until the two-thirds point in the semester, students may do a total university withdrawal.
 You should first discuss this with your academic advisor.
-If such a move is advised, you can process a total university withdrawal through the Office of Advising and Testing in 216 Pratt Hall.
+If such a move is advised, you can process a total university withdrawal through the Department for Disability Access and Advising in 216 Pratt Hall.

 Total university withdrawal after two thirds of the semester is not permitted except in the cases of documented medical or psychological emergency or other catastrophic occurrence.
 Permission must be obtained from the dean’s associate.